grippy/hollywood/README.md

     - handle `send` type messages that don't return a response
     - handle `request` type messages where the caller expects a response
     - handle `subscribe` type messages for message sent to pubsub topics
 - Hollywood defines a `Msg` trait that describes how to serialize/deserialize messages.
+Actor messages must implement `serde::Serialize` and `serde::Deserialize`.
+Hollywood defaults to using `serde::json` but can be overridden the Msg trait implementation.
 - Hollywood Actors may define how to handle multiple message types.
 This could be useful for versioning messages.
-There's a macro that enables dispatching messages to correct Handle implementation.
+There's a macro that enables dispatching Actor messages by type.
 - Hollywood implementations may define a config file for running a "system" of actors.
-  The main use-case for this is configuring the dev environment for running and testing actor changes locally.
+  The main use-case is running all actors locally with one command and then watching them for changes.
 But this could be expanded to aid build, testing, and deployments.

 ## Small footprint